 Are you struggling to remember yoga postures?
 Would you like to learn their names and meanings?
 Here is a cool tool that will help you!

-As I started getting more involved with yoga, I felt the necessity to learn the sanskrit names of yoga postures and struggled quite a bit.
+As I started getting more involved with yoga, I felt the necessity to learn the Sanskrit names of yoga postures and struggled quite a bit.
 Thankfully, a fellow yoga student shared this gem and it really came handy!
-Yoga Cards is a deck of 60 pocket sized cards displaying a picture of a person doing the asana (pose) and its sanskrit name on one side and the english translation of the name, benefits, caution and simplified pose (using yoga props) on the other side.
-It also comes with a booklet listing most common illnesses and body parts and the asanas alleviating related pains and ackes.
-Furthermore, it includes a glossary of the sanskrit words making up asanas (yoga postures) names.
+Yoga Cards is a deck of 60 pocket sized cards displaying a picture of a person doing the asana (pose) and its Sanskrit name on one side and the English translation of the name, benefits, caution and simplified pose (using yoga props) on the other side.
+It also comes with a booklet listing most common illnesses and body parts and the asanas alleviating related pains and aches.
+Furthermore, it includes a glossary of the Sanskrit words making up asanas (yoga postures) names.